Deportation from the United States: Colonial Era to mid 19th century policies

-Origins and anti-Chinese movement (late 19th century)
+Chinese exclusion and late 19th century policies

-Before the last decades of the 19th century, the federal government had little control over immigration.
 State governments had the authority to banish people, a power they used to remove groups like Irish Catholics and paupers.
-This system of local control began to change with the rise of the anti-Chinese movement, which provided the impetus for the creation of a federal deportation machine.
+This system of local control began to change with the rise of the anti-Chinese movement.

 An 1871 Thomas Nast cartoon depicting negative stereotypes of Chinese immigrants.
 Anti-Chinese sentiment drove the development of early US deportation policy.

-Chinese migrants first arrived in large numbers during the California Gold Rush of the 1850s, providing essential labor for railroads, mines, and other industries in the American West.
+Chinese migrants first arrived in large numbers during the California Gold Rush of the 1850s, providing labor for railroads, mines, and other industries in the American West.
 By 1880, over 105,000 Chinese people lived in the United States.
-Many white Americans, however, viewed the growing Chinese population as an existential threat, a "heathen" and "uncivilized" race that was incapable of assimilation.
-In response to this sentiment and sustained political pressure from anti-coolie clubs and nativist groups like the Workingmen's Party of California, Congress passed the Page Act of 1875, which barred Asian contract laborers and women suspected of prostitution.
+Many white Americans, particularly in California, however, viewed the growing Chinese population as an existential threat, a "heathen" and "uncivilized" race that was incapable of assimilation.
+In response to sustained political pressure from nativist groups like the Workingmen's Party of California, Congress passed the Page Act of 1875, which barred the admission of anyone from Asia who was involved in forced labor or prostitution and anyone from anywhere in the world who was convicted of a criminal offense in their country of origin.

-Dissatisfied with the limited scope of the Page Act, anti-Chinese activists began taking matters into their own hands, pioneering methods of mass expulsion through coordinated violence and intimidation.
-Between 1885 and 1886, at least 168 communities in the American West carried out campaigns to expel their Chinese residents.
-In Truckee, California, community leaders including local newspaper editor Charles Fayette McGlashan orchestrated a "peaceful" self-deportation campaign known as the "Truckee method".
-It relied on economic boycotts of anyone who employed or patronized Chinese residents, combined with incendiary scare tactics and the ever-present threat of violence, to drive out the town's Chinese population.
-These local campaigns, which pushed more than 15,000 Chinese people out of the country, demonstrated the effectiveness of self-deportation as an expulsion strategy.
+Between 1885 and 1886, at least 168 communities in the American West carried out campaigns to drive out their Chinese residents.
+In Truckee, California, community leaders including newspaper editor Charles Fayette McGlashan, used boycotts of anyone who employed or patronized Chinese residents, combined with the use of intimidation, threats, and violence, to drive out the town's Chinese population.
+These campaigns coerced an estimated 15,000 or more Chinese people out of communities or the country.